 Tipping apps are generally a bit scarcer in the Australian market but there are some solid ones out there.
 What’s so solid about the tipping apps is that they often come from well informed companies such as Racing Post and Equibase.
 Now we realise that these are targeted more towards that of the UK and US market, but they are so detailed these days, and with the increased exposure of Australian racing to these markets, that they can be used really well for Australian punters as well.
 In fact, the detail is no less than say any domestic race, but the coverage of races is definitely a factor which suffers for the Aussie public.

 Live streaming apps have arguably changed the way in which people not only watch horse racing, but also bet on it.
-A lot of betting apps have streaming integrated into it, such as bet365, where you can watch for free on your mobile providing you have an active or funded account.
+A lot of betting apps have streaming integrated into it, where you can watch for free on your mobile providing you have an active or funded account.
 But Australian bettors actually have more options than most countries when it comes to live streaming.

 The main apps to look out for are Racing Network Australia and TAB Australia, both of which will charge monthly subscriptions working out around $15 a month or so.
 But having said that, the coverage you get is pretty sublime for the price.
 Not only will you get live streams of some of the biggest races in Australia such as The Perth Cup, Magic Millions Yearling Stakes, Launceston Cup and the Stradbroke Carnival but they will also provide detailed tipping for each race, information on the course and a ton of stats and data of which you can apply to your bets to make more informed decisions.